 Media coverage of abuse stories – a trigger for survivors

-In the last few months, there has been mass media coverage on the critical issue of sexual abuse on our televisions.
-A prime example of this is BBC’s ‘Three Girls’ regarding the Rochdale abuse scandal.
-Coronation Street & Hollyoaks have also aired significant stories regarding sexual abuse giving viewers an insight into what a victim of sexual abuse may be experiencing and how they may be feeling.
+Over the last few days, we have all been shocked by the story of Sarah Everard.
+The increasing mass media coverage on the critical issue of sexual abuse and violence on our televisions i.e. the BBC’s ‘Three Girls’ regarding the Rochdale abuse scandal and the coverage of sexual abuse on Coronation Street, Hollyoaks and EastEnders give viewers an insight into what a victim of sexual abuse may be experiencing and how they may be feeling.

 At Safeline, we have witnessed an increasing number of calls from individuals coming forward to disclose their abuse because of these stories being aired on national television.
 This blanket coverage within the media of such stories can be a trigger point for survivors and their families, bringing back their own memories and experiences.
 It can be hard for victims to watch the portrayal of such sensitive issues and not feel impacted.